Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Practical Implementation of Intelligent Sampling

 \subsection{Computational Considerations}

-The order of computational time is higher and needs more work to compute than in the single change point case, owing to the fact that the procedure can involve a growing number of data intervals at the second stage.
+The order of computational time is higher than in the single change point case, owing to the fact that the procedure can involve a growing number of data intervals at the second stage.
 For the sake of our analysis, we make the simplifying assumption that $\delta_N/N^{1-\Xi}\to C_1$ and $J(N)/N^\Lambda\to C_2$ for some $\Lambda\in[0,\Xi]$ and some positive constants $C_1,C_2$.
-As a reminder, for intelligent sampling with BinSeg at stage 1, conditions (M6 (BinSeg)) and (M7 (BinSeg)) automatically impose the condition that $\Lambda\leq\Xi<1/7$.
+As a reminder, for intelligent sampling with BinSeg used in stage 1, conditions (M6 (BinSeg)) and (M7 (BinSeg)) automatically impose the condition that $\Lambda\leq\Xi<1/7$.

-The BinSeg procedure, when applied to a data sequence of $n$ points, takes $O(N\log (N))$ time to compute (see \cite{fryzlewicz2014wild}).
-Since first stage of intelligent sampling involves applying BinSeg to $O(N^\gamma)$ points, it therefore takes $O(N^\gamma\log(N))$ time to obtain the first stage estimators.
-After the BinSeg estimates are obtained, we use the method described in Section \ref{sec:refitting} to upgrade them to ones whose asymptotic distributions are known, this subsequent step only involving least squares fitting upon $O(N^\gamma)$ points and therefore requiring only $O(N^\gamma)$ computational time, leaving the total time as $O(N^\gamma\log(N))$ up to this point.